Random thoughts on turning corners

 Here are a few questions to consider as we grieve the irreplaceableness of what we once had and loved — the people, the way of life:

 Can we develop an outward focus?
-Can we notice others who are hurting, and do something about relieving their pain?
+Can we notice others who are hurting, and do something to provide a bit of relief?